 The general integration course ends with two graded final examinations, ‘German test for immigrants’ (DTZ) and ‘Life in Germany’ (LiD).

-The integration course is paid for by the state out of the national budget.
-Course participants must contribute 2.29 euros per lesson (this means 229.00 € per module).
+The integration course is financed by the state from the federal budget.
+Course participants who are eligible or required to participate in the integration course must pay a contribution of 2,29 € per lesson (this means 229,00 € per module).

 Once participants have successfully completed the general integration course and the final examinations (the language test ‘German test for immigrants’ and the test ‘Life in Germany’) they receive the ‘Integration Course Certificate’ from the Federal Office for Migration and Refugees (BAMF).
 If participants are unsuccessful, they receive a certificate showing their results in the final examinations.